igsr/1000Genomes_data_indexes/docs/README_using_1000genomes_cram.md

 ##Using CRAM files

 CRAM Files can be read by both samtools and picard.
-EMBL-EBI also provides a java called cramtools (http://www.ebi.ac.uk/ena/software/cram-toolkit)
+EMBL-EBI also provides a java API called cramtools (http://www.ebi.ac.uk/ena/software/cram-toolkit)

 - Reading a CRAM file with samtools - samtools view commands work with CRAM files.
 This functionality needs samtools v1.2 or higher